Peter Mortell Holder of the Year Award

-The Peter Mortell Holder of the Year Award (or HOTY) is a tongue-in-cheek, informal award given to the top holder in college football in the United States.
+The Peter Mortell Holder of the Year Award (or HOTY) was a tongue-in-cheek, informal award given to the top holder in college football in the United States.

 History

 The award was created in 2015 by its first recipient, Peter Mortell.
-At the time, Mortell was a punter in his senior year at Minnesota.
+At the time, Mortell was a punter in his senior year for the Minnesota Golden Gophers.
 During his career at Minnesota, Mortell handled all punting and holding duties over three seasons.
-Mortell's career includes 203 punts with an average of 44 yd per punt, currently ranking him first in team history.
-Off the field, Mortell (as well as other specialists at Minnesota and around the Big Ten) was known for his sense of humor, which manifested in the award's parodist nature.
-The comedic nature of the award garnered national attention and his joking acceptance video was included by ESPN in their yearly award show for more serious college football position awards.
+His career included 203 punts with an average of 44 yd per punt, ranking him first in team history.
+Off the field, Mortell, as well as other specialists at Minnesota and around the Big Ten Conference, was known for his sense of humor, which contributed to the award's parodic nature.
+The comedic nature of the award garnered national attention, and his acceptance video was included by ESPN in its annual award show for college football position awards.

 Winners

-Each year's finalists and winner is selected by the award's Foundation, which is run by Mortell.
+Each year's finalists and winner were selected by the award's foundation, which was run by Mortell.
 For the winner, a foundation is set up to help raise money for a charity of his choosing.
 As the inaugural winner, Mortell raised approximately $30,000 for the University of Minnesota Children's Hospital.
-Additionally, each winner records a comedic acceptance video which is shown during ESPN's award show.
+Additionally, each winner recorded a comedic acceptance video which was shown during ESPN's award show.